wp_localize_script()WP 2.2.0

 ] );

-But it's better to do it this way, because in this case we preserve the types of the passed data - numbers will remain numbers, not turn into strings:
+But it's better to do it differently to preserve the types of the transmitted data - numbers will remain numbers, booleans true/false, and will not turn into strings:

 wp_enqueue_script( 'my-script', 'https://url-to/my-script.js' );